Web_Size_Crop-Web

 4) If requested by subpoena or mandated court order

-If you have any additional questions or concerns about confidentiality please talk with a counselor or call the Wellness Center (610-358-4263).
+If you have any additional questions or concerns about confidentiality please talk with a counselor or e-mail the Counseling Center.

 Individual Counseling